 You can set prices based on product either individually or by gallery, and you can do it by price or as a fixed percentage markup.
 There’s a full shopping cart provided that supports multiple currencies, and products on offer range from standard prints and canvas prints through to gift cards, greeting cards, mugs, photo books, and framed products.

 On top of that, SmugMug works as a photo backup service.
-They have unlimited storage available, so you can upload as many image files as you want (note, they don’t support RAW files), and they also support video files.
+They have unlimited storage available for processed files, so you can upload as many image files as you want (note, there are extra fees for RAW files, see more here), and they also support video files.
 There’s an app to help you manage your galleries, and a plugin is available for Adobe Lightroom to make it easy to upload your images to your galleries.

 Of course, not everything is perfect.
 One thing we’re not a huge fan of is that as well as the ongoing annual fee, SmugMug charges a 15% fee on every sale you make.